-For cross-comparison, each distribution was characterized by the mode of its probability density function (vertical blue line) plus or minus ten percent up and down from that point on the cumulative density function (vertical red lines).
-Appendix A contains images of all the coupons heat-treatment as part of the optimisation effort presented here.
+For cross comparison, each distribution was characterized by the mode of its probability density function (vertical blue line) plus or minus 10 % up and down from that point on the cumulative density function (vertical red lines).
+Appendix A contains images of all the coupons heat treatment as part of the optimization effort presented here.

-4 Results and Discussion
+4 Results and discussion

-4.1 Core Performance
+4.1 Core performance

-Figure 9 summarises the results of the parameter sweep of cores manufactured and tested for this experiment.
-The left column shows cores manufactured using the traditional 1" ring-core geometry while the right column shows the new racetrack design.
-The first and second rows show the measured intrinsic magnetic noise of the cores at 1 Hz and 0.1 Hz, respectively.
-The third row estimates the grain size observed in the foil coupon using the mode of a log-normal fit to the measured chord size distribution (Figure 12 below) plus or minus the 10% of the corresponding cumulative density function.
-Only a single foil coupon was manufactured for each alloy, thickness, and heat-treatment but the data are shown in both columns for clarity.
+Figure 9 summarizes the results of the parameter sweep of cores manufactured and tested for this experiment.
+The left column shows cores manufactured using the traditional 1 in. ring-core geometry, while the right column shows the new racetrack design.
+The first and second rows show the measured intrinsic magnetic noise of the cores at 1 and 0.1 Hz, respectively.
+The third row estimates the grain size observed in the foil coupon using the mode of a log-normal fit to the measured chord size distribution (Fig. 12 below) plus or minus the 10% of the corresponding cumulative density function.
+Only a single foil coupon was manufactured for each alloy, thickness, and heat treatment but the data are shown in both columns for clarity.
 The bottom panel shows additional power required to drive each core.
-Blue shows the 6-81 Mo alloy while pink shows the new 28-62 Cu alloy.
-Finally, dashed lines indicate 100 μm foil while solid lines show 50 μm.
-The 100 μm 28-62 Cu racetrack core heat-treated at 1250 °C dwell coupled large amounts of 1F drive tone through the sensor saturating the preamplifier so its noise has been excluded.
+Green shows the 6-81 Mo alloy, while pink shows the new 28-62 Cu alloy.
+Finally, dashed lines indicate $100 \,\mu\text{m}$ foil, while solid lines show 50 μm .
+The 100 μm 28-62 Cu racetrack core heat treated at 1250 °C dwell coupled large amounts of 1F drive tone through the sensor saturating the pre-amplifier so its noise has been excluded.